kritikaumashankar/magic8ballNextjs/README.md

 # magic8ballNextjs
-Simple magic 8 ball app developed in nextjs
+This is a simple magic8ball app developed in Nextjs.

+The answers is displayed by calling the Magic8Ball Api which is developed in Java(REST/Jersey).